xstarkit/kyn/README.md

     - the meaning of cloud is inverted for negative values of rcloud, i.e. only the radiation transmitted through the cloud is computed
   * **par18 ... zshift**
-    - > 0: the overall Doppler shift z; the distance of the source is computed from the Hubble law, D = zc/H, with the Hubble constant H = 70 km/s/Mpc; this distance is used to compute the correct normalisation of the spectrum, thus norm parameter (the normalisation
+    - &gt; 0: the overall Doppler shift z; the distance of the source is computed from the Hubble law, D = zc/H, with the Hubble constant H = 70 km/s/Mpc; this distance is used to compute the correct normalisation of the spectrum, thus norm parameter (the normalisation